fanren213/StingApp/readme.md

 Bonan Cao <bonanc@andrew.cmu.edu>
 Nov.
 12. 2015
 This directory holds the the Android project for Mini 2 Assignment 3 Part B of 18-641, the class diagram and the outputs of project.
-This is an app used for marketing of Sting.
+This is an Android app used for marketing of Sting.
+It provides videos, audios, wallpapers and contact of Sting.
+You can also send message to join the Sting club.
 The details are as follows.

 There are two packages in the project:
 UI: the UI of the project including one activity and five fragments for different functions including the display of information, playing video and audio, showing image and sending message or email;